MASTG-TECH-0064: Bypassing Certificate Pinning

 When the Automated Bypasses Fail¶

-Technologies and systems change over time, and some bypass techniques might not work eventually.
-Hence, it's part of the tester work to do some research, since not every tool is able to keep up with OS versions quickly enough.
+Technologies and systems evolve, and some bypass techniques may no longer work.
+Hence, it's part of the tester's work to conduct research, since not every tool can keep up with OS versions quickly enough.

-Some apps might implement custom SSL pinning methods, so the tester could also develop new bypass scripts making use of existing ones as a base or inspiration and using similar techniques but targeting the app's custom APIs.
+Some apps might implement custom SSL pinning, so the tester could also develop new bypass scripts that leverage existing ones as a base or inspiration, using similar techniques to target the app's custom APIs.
 Here you can inspect three good examples of such scripts:

 - "objection - Pinning Bypass Module" (pinning.ts)